HERMES-SOC/hermes_core/docs/user-guide/reading_writing_data.rst

 Note the use of `~astropy.time` and `astropy.units` which provide several advantages over using arrays of numbers and are required by :py:class:`~hermes_core.timedata.HermesData`.

 Next create a `dict` or `~collections.OrderedDict` containing the required CDF global metadata.
-The class function :py:func:`~hermes_core.timedata.HermesData.global_attribute_template`:: will provide you an empty version that you can fill in if needed.
+The class function :py:func:`~hermes_core.timedata.HermesData.global_attribute_template` will provide you an empty version that you can fill in.
 Here is an example with filled in values.

     >>> input_attrs = {